-- 20. Once permission to appeal has been granted, the panel granting permission will give a time estimate and a hearing date will be fixed taking that into account.
+20. Once permission to appeal has been granted, the panel granting permission will give a time estimate and a hearing date will be fixed taking that into account.
 The Court's target is that all hearing dates will be offered within four sitting weeks of the grant of permission for UKSC cases and within eight sitting weeks of the grant of permission for JCPC cases.
 The average hearing in the UKSC lasts for two days.
-It remains the Court's target that all appeals should be heard within nine months of the grant of permission. - 21.
-The Court is, however, sensitive to the needs of a particular case and of its parties.
+It remains the Court's target that all appeals should be heard within nine months of the grant of permission.

+21. The Court is, however, sensitive to the needs of individual cases and of their parties.
 It therefore seeks to arrange hearings according to the availability of parties' legal representatives; subject to very rare exceptions, this is in practice the only factor which causes hearings to be delayed beyond nine months from the grant of permission.
-The Court would not wish to insist on parties instructing new counsel, if their existing counsel was not available on a particular date, simply in order to meet the nine months' target, where it would be expensive for parties to do so and the Court could see no supervening reason for an earlier hearing.
-In contrast the Court can and has arranged hearings within weeks of the grant of permission in a number of urgent cases (e.g. family and extradition cases).
+The Court would not wish to insist on parties instructing new counsel, if their existing counsel was not available on a specific date, simply to meet the nine months' target, where it would be expensive for parties to do so and the Court could see no supervening reason for an earlier hearing.
+In contrast the Court can and has arranged hearings within weeks of the grant of permission in several urgent cases (e.g. family cases, such as A v R, or medical cases involving the withdrawal of treatment, such as NHS v Mr. Y).

-Policy Developments in 2017 - 2018
+Policy Developments in 2018 - 2019